Roasted Green Beans with Parmesan and Basil (VIDEO)

 One thing I would mention is to make sure to dry your green beans really well.
 This is true when you’re roasting any vegetable and green beans are no exception.
 I put them right onto a towel and rolled them around a bit until they were nice and dry.
 Then you can get to roasting.

 If basil and parmesan aren’t for you, make sure to try the green beans with lemon and feta that I posted a couple of weeks ago.
 I prefer those, my mom prefers these.
 Try them both!
+Don’t want to turn your oven on?
+Try green beans almondine or green beans with bacon.
 Or if you’re in the mood for something a bit richer, try my homemade green bean casserole – no canned soup in this version!

 - 3/4 to 1 pound of fresh green beans (stem end snipped off), trimmed